pavelracu/localzero-csv-validator-v3/README.md

 Markdown

-# LocalZero 🟢
+# LocalZero

 **The Privacy-First Data Onboarding Engine.**
-_Process 1GB CSV files in the browser.
+_Process 1M rows CSV files in the browser.
 Zero data exfiltration.
 Physics-bound speed._

 ---

-## 🏗 Architecture
+## Architecture

 LocalZero is an "Infrastructure-as-Software" product.
 It is deployed as a static Docker container within the customer's VPC.